Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 }
 ```

-For each element in `els` assign the `click` event listener, as follows:
+In the body of the function `main`, just after the selectors, add the `click` event listeners, as follows:

 ```js
 // Initialise click listener for buttons